jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "We spend much of our adult lives belonging to clubs to which we secretly believe we are not worthy of belonging."

+""A pox on all those who tear down the old merely to make way for something new." - Stan Rogers, Canadian songwriter (forward from "Songs from Fogarty's Cove")

 ## Stupidity

 "You can stop eating to lose weight, but you’d have to stop breathing to lose stupid" – Anonymous Coward on slashdot